Hither Hills State Park Trails: Greater New York City

 Willowemoc Wild Forest : Catskill Mountains Region Trails

-Willowemoc contains more than 14,800 acres of Forever Wild Forest Preserve.
-It surrounds the Mongaup Pond (pictured right) Campground and borders the Big Indian Wilderness.
-120 acre Mongaup Pond is the largest body of water in the Catskills outside of the New York City reservoirs.
-Its cool waters, dense forest environment and remote location make this a most attractive place for a post ride swim.
+Tucked in the southwest corner of the Catskill Park, Willowemoc contains more than 14,800 acres of Forever Wild Forest Preserve.
+It surrounds the Mongaup Pond, the largest body of water in the Catskill Park.
+The Willowemoc Wild Forest Trails offer an outstanding variety of trails suitable for mountain biking.
+Trailheads are easily accessible right from the Mongup Pond campground, which borders the Big Indian Wilderness.
 The campground and day use area have a sand beach with lifeguard for swimming.
 Other facilities include a picnic area with tables and grills and canoe & rowboat rentals.

 Moose River Recreation Area : Adirondack Mountains Region Trails